Skip to Main Content

 Tips for improving your credit before getting a home equity loan

 To increase your chances of getting approved for a home equity loan, work on improving your credit score well before applying — at least several months.
-Here are three tips to help you improve your score:
+Here are three tips to help you rebuild your credit:

 • Pay bills on time every month.
 At the very least, make the minimum payment, but try to pay the balance off completely, if possible — and don’t miss that due date.

 • Don’t close credit cards after you pay them off.
 Either leave them open or charge just enough to have a small, recurring payment every month.
-That’s because closing a card reduces your credit utilization ratio, which can decrease your score.
-The recommended utilization ratio: no more than 30 percent.
+Closing a card reduces your credit utilization ratio (CUR), which can decrease your score.
+The recommended CUR: no more than 30 percent.

 • Be cautious with new credit.
 Getting a higher credit limit on a card or getting a new card can lower your credit utilization ratio — but not if you immediately max things out or blow through the bigger balance.
 Treat the newly available funds as sacred savings.

-FAQ before getting a home equity loan with bad credit
+FAQ on getting a home equity loan with bad credit